KaltorRotis/homepage_link_saver/README.md

-# homepage_link_saver
+# Homepage Link Saver

-A local homepage for desktop browsers with a textbox that converts pasted urls to clickable links and saves to local storage.
-Save urls, make notes and free up tabs.
-Combine with any browser plugin that converts tabs to urls.
+This is a homepage for desktop browsers.
+It includes a textbox that converts pasted URLs to clickable links, saved to local storage.
+You can save URLs, make notes, and free up tabs.
+It works well with the Export Tabs URLs browser extension.

 Simply place the source files in a directory of your choice and set your browser's homepage to the index.html file.